 - In Twilight, Bella thinks that she can psychically connect with her ex-boyfriend Edward if she gets an adrenaline rush, and purposefully puts herself in near-death situations to bring them on.

 - In The Light Fantastic, Cohen the Barbarian, Rincewind, and Twoflower interrupt a druidic sacrifice, in the process rescuing the maiden who was about to be sacrificed.
 Said maiden is extremely indignant about the rescue, protesting that if it weren't for them rescuing her she would be "having tea with the Moon Goddess by now" and that they'd just caused "eight years of staying in on Sunday nights" to go "down the drain".

 - A common interpretation for Super Mario Bros.'s Princess Peach is that she lets herself get kidnapped out of boredom, or to give the brothers something to do.
 As shown in her own game, she's more than capable of holding her own if so inclined.

-- Alicia pulls this one off in Solatorobo.
-She even goes so far as to hire the Sky Pirates to kidnap her, all in the hopes that Waffle will come rescue her.
+- Alicia Pris pulls this off in Solatorobo. hiring the Sky Pirates to kidnap her, all in the hopes that the good cop Waffle will come rescue her.
 Unfortunately for her, Red gets there before her intended man and Hilarity Ensues.